BreathOfTheDragon/PyJul/1-Tiger-Alpha/ReadMe.md

 client.py sends an observation to the TigerServer, and TigerServer responds to the client with an action according to the policy.

 Note: This code is in alpha version.
 Policy is random.
 When using other policies I ran into compilation errors.

+Note: Windows is so stupid I hate it.
+I cant compile the packages on windows amd everything fails.
+In MacOS however, packages seem to compile just fine and the code works.